JunkaiDong/junkaidong.github.io/physics/firstpassage.md

 \braket{N(0)} = p(0,z=1) = \int \frac{dk}{2\pi}\sum_n p(k)^n = \int \frac{dk}{2\pi} \frac{1}{1-p(k)} \sim \int\frac{dk}{|k|^\mu}
 $$

 Surprisingly, when $0<\mu<1$, this integral does not blow up at small $k$; it thus has no singularity.
 The random walk is not recurrent, and thus contradicts the discussion above that the survival property is independent of $p(k)$.
 I am generally confused about this apparent paradox.
+The only resolution then is that the continuum time limit cannot be easily taken, i.e. crossing the origin means flying past the origin instead of pass through the origin?

 ### How to improve first passage time for diffusive system